Major League Soccer’s Red Bulls are officially in the marketplace for a new name for their Harrison, New Jersey home.

 “It is rare that a first class facility in the New York marketplace such as Red Bull Arena has its naming rights come available, and we are honored to be working with the Red Bulls in finding a new, innovative and strategic partner for both the facility and the team,” said Jochen Lösch, CEO of MP & Silva.
 “MP & Silva has a long and successful global sales record, especially in the sport of soccer, and we see this as a tremendous opportunity to continue to progressively expand our scope of work both in soccer and in North America, which is a key market for the company.”

 The sales effort will be led by MP & Silva’s New York offices and is the latest project addition for the MP & Silva in North America.
-Additionally, the company is engaged across the region with sales and distribution rights for a host of properties including Monumental Sports, the NFL and the World Baseball Classic.
+Additionally, the company is engaged with sales and distribution rights for a host of properties including Monumental Sports, the NFL and the World Baseball Classic.